Beehive324/elixirpaxos/README.md

 ```

 # Implementation: Storage Server

-The further abstraction we chose to implement on top of Paxos is a storage server,
+The abstraction we chose to implement on top of Paxos is a storage server,
 the main goal here is to ensure that data replicas remain consistent across nodes in a distributed environment
 through providing consistent key-value storage across nodes.

 ## Features:

 Initiates a Paxos proposal to store a key-value pair.
+Ensures consistent replication of key-value pairs across distributed processes/nodes.

 ### API Methods:
 #### put(key, value):